 While MFIs market themselves as agents of social-economic change seeking to alleviate poverty, their criteria to grant loans do not consider distributing loans in ways that reduce the gap between the most low-income earners and middle-class sector.
-The disparity in granting loans can disadvantage the most low-income earners because while encountering business competition, most lowfewer income earners have financial resources.
+The disparity in granting loans can disadvantage the most low-income earners because while encountering business competition, most lowincome earners have fewer financial resources.
 One microfinance officer was quoted saying:

 ...But sometimes I see an unfair treatment in the flow of loans.
-Not only that, but it also brings in discussions and problematic when both the situations financially sound and very and poor people are granted the same amount of money.
+Not only that, but it also brings in discussions and problematic situations when both the financially sound and very and poor people are granted the same amount of money.
 If we give the same amount ex- seventy thousand Sri Lankan rupees to both financially sound and poor customer, it makes a problematic situation.
 At centre meetings, some customers compelled to question about this disparity.
-In most of the cases, that poorest person comes on time to the meetings; and arrange desk and chairs even for officers to sit and conduct the the same meeting.
-In time. customers with sound financial situation tend to participate late by making the whole meeting delay.
+In most of the cases, that poorest person comes on time to the meetings; and arrange desk and chairs even for officers to sit and conduct the meeting.
+In the same time, customers with sound financial situation tend to participate late by making the whole meeting delay.